Iridion 3D: Reception

+Among the launch titles for the Game Boy Advance, Iridion was often considered one of the weaker offerings.
+Despite the reviews, Linzner maintained that Iridion 3D was the best-selling game for the Game Boy Advance without licensed characters.
 Iridion 3D was one of the more successful third-party titles on the Game Boy Advance, paving the way for a sequel.
 Shin'en followed the game with Iridion II in 2003 and Nanostray in 2005.
 Iridion 3D was released on Steam on April 8, 2020, alongside Iridion II.